lumapps/lumapps-extensions-templates/CONTRIBUTING.md

 Before you submit your issue search the archive, maybe your question was already answered.

 If your issue appears to be a bug, and hasn't been reported, open a new issue.
-Help us to maximize the effort by not reporting duplicate issues.
+Help us to minimize our effort by not reporting duplicate issues.
 Providing the following information will increase the chances of your issue being dealt with quickly:

 -   **Motivation for or Use Case** - explain why this is a bug for you
 -   **LumApps Extensions Templates Version** - is it a regression?
 -   **Operating System** - is this a problem with all OS ?
--   **Reproduce the Error** - provide a live example (using [Plunker](http://plnkr.co/edit) or [JSFiddle](http://jsfiddle.net/)) or a unambiguous set of steps.
+-   **Reproduce the Error** - provide a live example (using [Plunker](http://plnkr.co/edit) or [JSFiddle](http://jsfiddle.net/)) or an unambiguous set of steps.

 ### Submitting a pull request